Unifying notions of pasting diagrams: Details on the freeness property

 together with two 3-generators

-Then, it can be shown that~$P$ is a parity complex.
-Moreover, the diagram~\eqref{eqn:ce-tf} defines a polygraph $Q$, which induces a free \ocat~${\cecatn = \gencat{Q}}$ (see \Parr{polygraph} for the definitions).
-In $\cecatn$, there are two ways of composing the 3-cells $A$ and $B$, inducing two $3$-cells $\cecompn_1$ and $\cecompn_2$ as follows:
+By carefully checking Axioms~\streetax{0} to~\streetax{5}, it can be shown that~$P$ is a parity complex.
+The diagram~\eqref{eqn:ce-tf} moreover defines a polygraph~$\Q$, whose induced \ocat~$\freecat{\Q}$ is supposed to be isomorphic to~$\Cell(P)$, as a consequence of~\cite[Theorem 4.2]{street1991parity}, but it is not the case here.
+Indeed, we can find two expressions that compose together the $3$\generators~$A$ and~$B$ in~$\freecat\Q$, inducing two $3$\cells~$\cecompn_1$ and~$\cecompn_2$ with